jamsinclair/ballast/docs/README.md

   1. Disable the app with the menu bar option

 - **After hiding the menu bar icon, how do I make it reappear?**<br>
-  Open `ballast.app` from your Applications folder or open via spotlight, alfred etc. A window should be displayed with an option to restore the menu bar icon or keep hidden.<br>
+  Open `ballast.app` from your Applications folder or open via spotlight, alfred etc. A window should be displayed with an option to restore the menu bar icon or keep hidden.

   <img width="300" alt="Ballast App Open" src="https://github.com/jamsinclair/ballast/raw/master/screenshots/restore-window.jpg">

 - **I found a bug or problem?**<br>